 Screen flows are designed for a single user completing a multi-step process.
-Steps are shown to the right of the content (tree navigation) or above the content (tabbed screen flow).
+Steps are shown above the content.

 On mobile devices, both tabbed and tree screen flows render the same way.